asteroid-lang/asteroid/README.md

 * A Python API allowing the developer to call the Asteroid interpreter from within a Python program and also embed Python code in an Asteroid program.

-* Eliminated the `step` notation in list comprehensions and replaced it with the `step` notation.
+* Eliminated the `stride` notation in list comprehensions and replaced it with the `step` notation.

 * Lots of bug fixes.